-Caesalpinia gilliesii, or sometimes called Yellow Bird of Paradise or Desert Bird of Paradise is a shrub that has been naturalized in Texas; planted as to give an effect of wild growth and may some year be considered native in the rest of the southwestern US.
+The Yellow and Mexican Bird of Paradise need very little pruning.
+Caesalpinia gilliesii, Bird of Paradise Bush, or sometimes called Yellow Bird of Paradise or Desert Bird of Paradise is a shrub that has been naturalised (planted so as to give an effect of wild growth) in Texas, and fairly common with some year, in the future, being considered native to the southwestern US.
 In the photo below see the yellow bird of paradise, Caesalpinia gilliesii.

 This yellow flowering desert shrub has clusters of beautiful yellow flowers with long red stamens.

 The Yellow Bird of Paradise is a fast growing, upright shrub that is originally from Argentina.
 Pruning your Yellow Bird of Paradise bush will encourage dense growth.
 This long-lived, drought tolerant shrub is very durable and cold, heat tolerant.
 Exposure to full sun is best for Bird of Paradise Plants.
 All parts of the yellow bird of paradise shrub are toxic.
 The Yellow Bird of Paradise can grow to the height of 10 ft.